-When you delete an hourly machine, it will disappear from your Console.
-Your account immediately gets prorated storage fee credit for however many days in the month are left.
-This credit goes toward future VMs created in the same billing cycle or your next invoice, whichever comes first.
+When you deactivate an Hourly Subscription VM, it will disappear from your Console UI.
+At this time, your account immediately gets prorated Access & Storage Fee credit for however many days remain in the month.
+This credit goes toward the following invoice, or a VM(s) created before the following invoice, whichever comes first.

-You can "upgrade" VMs from monthly to hourly (and vice versa).
+You can change your VM Subscription type from Hourly to Monthly and vice versa.
 You can also upgrade storage capacity.

 Note: once storage capacity has been upgraded, it cannot be downgraded

-Standard GPU VMs (Air, Standard, Advanced, and Pro) can be upgraded among themselves.
+- "Standard" non-Dedicated GPU Instances (Air, Standard, Advanced, and Pro) can be changed among themselves.
 The same is true for C-Class VMs.

-You may want to switch from hourly to monthly if you need to leave it running for a long stretch of time.
+You may want to switch from Hourly to Monthly if you need to leave your VM running all or most of the time.

-Upon upgrading, your billing will be adjusted right away and reflected on next month's as follows:
+Upon this change, your billing will be adjusted immediately in our database as follows:

-- Your Paperspace account is debited for any hourly usage up to the moment you upgraded.
+- The VM is debited for any Hourly usage up to the moment you switched

-- Your Paperspace account is also debited a prorated amount of the monthly subscription fee for however many days remain in the month.
+- The VM is also debited a prorated amount of the Monthly Subscription Fee, reflective of however many days remain in the calendar month

-- On the first of the following month, those two debits will apply, and you will also be charged the monthly subscription flat fee for the month ahead.
+- At invoicing (midnight UTC on the 1st of the next month), those two debits apply, and you will also be charged the Monthly Subscription Fee for the month ahead

 Important: switching from monthly to hourly does NOT give your account any prorated credit.
-It is best to avoid doing this until the very end of a given month, provided you are planning to keep the VM into next month but not use it as much.
+It is best to avoid doing this until the very end of a given month, provided you are planning to keep the VM into next month but are not planning to use it as much.